yowainwright/yowainwright/README.md

-# Hey! 🥤
+# Hey! 👋

 I go by Jeff.
 I'm a husband, dad, & software engineer.
-I [surf](https://www.instagram.com/p/BrlE4oSnF05/), [run](https://www.strava.com/athletes/722335), & enjoy fitness.
+I [surf](https://www.instagram.com/p/BrlE4oSnF05/), [run](https://www.strava.com/athletes/722335), & enjoy fitness.<br />
 I enjoy discussing any of the topics above.
 You can learn more about me on [Jeffry.in](https://jeffry.in).

 ---

-Building, learning, & sharing openly is a huge part of how I work.
+Building, learning, & sharing openly is a huge part of how I work.<br />
 Here are some of my community contributions.

 | name | description | downloads | website |
 | :---: | --- | --- | :---: |